Black Canadians: Immigration restrictions

-In the early twentieth century, the Canadian government had an unofficial policy of restricting immigration by black people.
+In the early twentieth century, the Canadian government had an unofficial policy of restricting immigration by Black people.
 The huge influx of immigrants from Europe and the United States in the period before World War I included few black people, as most immigrants were coming from Eastern and Southern Europe.

-Clifford Sifton's 1910 immigration campaign had not anticipated that black Oklahomans and other black farmers from the Southern United States would apply to homestead in Amber Valley, Alberta and other parts of Canada.
+Clifford Sifton's 1910 immigration campaign had not anticipated that Black Oklahomans and other black farmers from the Southern United States would apply to homestead in Amber Valley, Alberta and other parts of Canada.

-However, Canada acted to restrict immigration by black persons, a policy that was formalised in 1911 by Prime Minister Wilfrid Laurier:
+However, Canada acted to restrict immigration by Black persons, a policy that was formalized in 1911 by Prime Minister Wilfrid Laurier:

 His excellency in Council, in virtue of the provisions of Sub-section (c) of Section 38 of the Immigration Act, is pleased to Order and it is hereby Ordered as follows: For a period of one year from and after the date hereof the landing in Canada shall be and the same is prohibited of any immigrants belonging to the Negro race, which race is deemed unsuitable to the climate and requirements of Canada.